llopisdon/skies-adsb/README.md

 Aircraft are tracked via unfiltered [ADS-B](https://mode-s.org/decode/content/ads-b/1-basics.html) transponder data in real-time and rendered in 3D.

-The [ADS-B](https://mode-s.org/decode/content/ads-b/1-basics.html) data source is meant to be a [RTL-SDR receiver](https://www.rtl-sdr.com/about-rtl-sdr/) connected to a [Raspberry Pi](https://www.raspberrypi.org/) running on your home network.
+The [ADS-B](https://mode-s.org/decode/content/ads-b/1-basics.html) data is provided by a [RTL-SDR receiver](https://www.rtl-sdr.com/about-rtl-sdr/) connected to a [Raspberry Pi](https://www.raspberrypi.org/) running on your home network.

 Flight status data is provided by the [FlightAware AeroAPI v2](https://flightaware.com/commercial/aeroapi/).